Saved game: Overview and history

 In early video games, there was no need for saving games, since these games usually had no actual plot to develop and were generally very short in length.

 Classic arcade video games from the golden age of arcade video games did not save the player's progress towards completing the game, but rather high scores, custom settings, and other features.
 The first game to save the player's score was Taito's seminal 1978 shoot 'em up title Space Invaders.

 The relative complexity and inconvenience of storing game state information on early home computers (and the fact that early video game consoles had no non-volatile data storage) meant that initially game saves were represented as "passwords" (often strings of characters that encoded the game state) that players could write down and later input into the game when resuming.

-BYTE magazine stated in 1981, regarding the computer text adventure Zork I's save-game feature, that "while some cowards use it to retain their hard-earned position in the game before making some dangerous move", it was intended to let players play over many weeks.
+BYTE magazine stated in 1981, regarding the computer text adventure Zork I's save-game feature, that "while some cowards use it to retain their hard-earned position in the game before making some dangerous move, it was intended to let players play over many weeks“.
 InfoWorld disagreed that year, stating that save games "allow users to experiment with different approaches to the same situation".
 Home computers in the early 1980s had the advantage of using external media for saving, with compact cassettes and floppy disks, before finally using internal hard drives.

-For later cartridge-based console games, such as The Legend of Zelda and Kirby's Adventure, saved games were stored in battery-backed random-access memory on the game cartridge itself.
+For cartridge-based console games, such as Taito's Mirai Shinwa Jarvas (1986), The Legend of Zelda (1987) and Kirby's Adventure (1993), saved games were stored in battery-backed random-access memory on the game cartridge itself.
 Pop and Chips (1985) for the Super Cassette Vision was the first-ever game to allow saving game progress on a video game console, using an AA battery on the game cassette.